6 live EVM networks

 Review approvals

-See active ERC-20 allowances and NFT operator approvals, with risk cues and spender labels.
+See active token allowances and NFT operator approvals, with risk cues and spender labels.

 03